 Problems Associated With Wisdom Tooth Removal?

-Risks and potential complications associated with wisdom tooth removal are very few, but just like any surgical procedure there are certain potential complications that you need to be aware of:
+Risks and potential complications associated with wisdom tooth removal procedure are very few, but just like any surgical procedure, wisdom teeth extraction oral surgery procedures carry certain potential complications that you need to be aware of:

 Occasionally, post-operative infections do occur.
 This usually requires an office visit and clinical examination.
 Many times, just placing the patient on a antibiotic for one week will take care of the infection.
 Sometimes, the infection may require drainage along with antibiotic therapy.
 Very rarely is hospitalization required.